observablehq/plot/README.md

 ## Layouts

 A layout processes the transformed and scaled values of a mark before rendering.
 A layout might, for example, modify the marks’ positions to avoid occlusion.
-A layout operates in the representation space (such as pixels) rather than data space.
+A layout operates in the representation space (such as pixels, *i.e.* after scales have been applied) rather than data space.

 ### Dodge